In a Nutshell:

 While no wheelchair ever made can claim to be truly stylish, you can tell the design team put some thought into this model’s aesthetic.

-Its carbon steel frame is chrome-coated, giving it a certain gleam which goes nicely with its padded Navy seating and sleek black mag wheels.
-It still won’t win any beauty contests, but again, as wheelchairs go, it’s a bit of a looker.
+Its chrome-coated carbon steel frame gives it a gleam that complements its padded Navy seating and sleek black mag wheels.
+It still won’t win any beauty contests, but as wheelchairs go, it’s a bit of a looker.

 Chair Specifications